pradeep3sep/interviewquestion/README System Design.md

      - Test edge cases, such as empty inputs or invalid values.

 ### 2. **Component Testing**
-   - **Purpose**: Specifically test UI components in isolation to verify they render and behave correctly.
+   - **Purpose**: Specifically test UI components in isolation to verify they render and behave correctly. eg carasoul
    - **Tools**:
      - **React Testing Library** and **Vue Test Utils**: For React and Vue components, respectively.
      - **Storybook**: Although primarily for component documentation, it can also be paired with testing tools like Jest or Chromatic for visual regression testing.